 Mesothelioma is an aggressive form of cancer, made worse by the fact that it can develop 20 to 40 years after exposure to asbestos.
 Symptoms often do not occur until the disease is in advanced stages.

-Symptoms of mesothelioma vary based on the cancer’s location in the body.
-Because this cancer is rare and develops long after asbestos exposure, symptoms are often mistakenly diagnosed as other conditions.
+Mesothelioma is rare and develops long after asbestos exposure.
+For this reason, symptoms are often mistakenly diagnosed as other conditions.
 That’s why it’s important to see your doctor if you experience any of the following symptoms:

 - Chest pain under the rib cage